 The Next Epoch Seed Library reimagines the traditional seed bank for the oncoming Anthropocene.
 Rather than gathering and preserving agricultural heritage from the pre-Monsanto era, this seed bank focuses on weedy species most likely to survive and thrive in a landscape dominated by human excess.

 The Next Epoch Seed Library exists as a fluid, crowd-sourced collection of seeds and as a series of physical installations.
-The project is currently on view as part of Living Together: Nurturing Nature in the Built Environment
+The project is currently on view at the Queens Museum as part of Chance Ecologies: Queens, and will participate in a seed swap with Pioneer Works on Swale on October 16th, 2016.

 Stocked with seeds gathered from the vacant lots, street verges, superfund sites and abandoned infrastructure of the greater New York City area, the seed bank provides a gene pool of tough, highly adaptable plants well suited to live in close quarters with humans and their attendant landscape transformations.